jeffwong/pdist/README.md

 the Euclidean metric using `dist`.
 Using pdist, the timing was the same.
 If we are interested in the subset A taken by the first 100 rows of X, and subset B taken by the next 100 rows of X, we can compute a smaller distance matrix in only 0.006 seconds!

-The kNNImpute function of my [imputation](https://github.com/jeffwong/imputation) package is an example where `pdist` greatly accelerates the calculation of distance matrices, making k nearest neighbors imputation an order of magnitude faster than with a naive `dist` function!